CSUCCESS Program at CSUSB

 CSUSB will use its existing Library systems used to distribute the iPad bundles for the CSUCCESS program.

-The program will distribute iPad bundles (iPad, Keyboard and Stylus) to all incoming transfer students and first-time freshman students in January 2022.
+The program will distribute iPad bundles (iPad, Keyboard and Stylus) to all incoming transfer students and first-time freshman students.

 Frequently Asked Questions